MetaMask/SIPs/SIPS/sip-x.md

 This proposal introduces new Snap interfaces and does not break existing functionality.
 It builds upon the CAIP-25 and CAIP-27 standards, ensuring seamless integration with the MultiChain API.
 Existing dApps and Snaps that do not utilize these new interfaces will continue to function as before.

-## Security Considerations

-Implementing this RPC routing Snap interface introduces new security considerations:

-1. Proper validation of incoming requests to prevent malicious actions.
-2. Secure communication between MetaMask, routing Snaps, and account Snaps.
-3. Careful management of permissions to prevent unauthorized access to accounts or sensitive operations.
-4. Robust error handling to prevent information leakage or system instability.

-Developers implementing these interfaces should conduct thorough security audits and follow best practices for secure coding and key management.

 ## Copyright

 Copyright and related rights waived via [CC0](../LICENSE).